 Cal Ripken Biography for Kids

-Calvin Edwin Ripken, Jr. was born in Havre de Grace, Maryland, August 24, 1960.
-Cal’s father, Cal Sr., had been a catcher with Baltimore minor league teams.
+Calvin Edwin Ripken, Jr. was born in Havre de Grace, Maryland, on August 24, 1960.
+Cal’s father, Cal Sr., was a catcher with Baltimore minor league teams.
 Cal learned a lot about baseball because he was always at the ballpark with his dad and had the chance to interact with the players.
-When Cal Senior became a coach for the Baltimore Orioles, Cal Junior practiced with the players and learned on-field strategies from them.
-Cal Jr. was an honor roll student at Aberdeen High where he played soccer as well as baseball, where he pitched and played shortstop.
+When Cal Sr. became a coach for the Baltimore Orioles, Cal practiced with the players and learned on-field strategies from them.
+Cal Jr. was an honor roll student at Aberdeen High where he played soccer as well as baseball.
 In his senior year, he helped Aberdeen win the Maryland State Championship.

-The Orioles drafted Cal after he finished high school.
+The Baltimore Orioles drafted Cal after he finished high school.
 He played on several of their minor league teams.
 While he was playing for the Rochester Red Wings, Cal played in the longest game in the history of professional baseball.
-The Red Wings and the Pawtucket Red Sox were tied at 2-2 after 32 innings when the umpires stopped the game at four in the morning.
+The Red Wings and the Pawtucket Red Sox were tied at 2-2 after 32 innings when the umpires stopped the game at 4:00 A.M.
 When the game was resumed a couple months later, the Red Sox won 3-2 in the 33rd inning.
 The game took eight hours and 25 minutes.
 Wade Boggs played for the Red Sox and Cal Ripken, Jr. played third base for the Red Wings.

 In 1981, Cal moved up to the Major Leagues and played shortstop and third base for the Baltimore Orioles.
 Cal would go on to have one of the most brilliant and storied careers in baseball history and would become the most beloved sports figure in Baltimore history.